 “The timing was the worst, and basically all the money we made on Valentine’s Day is going into fixing everything.
 I guess it’s also kind of good because we actually had some income coming in to cover the damages,” Goldberg says.

-In response to Eater’s response for comment, the Montreal police provided the following (in French, but translated here), “Our statistics are not broken down in a way that allows us to know the number of thefts in a specific type of location such as a restaurant.
+In response to Eater’s request for comment, the Montreal police provided the following (in French, but translated here), “Our statistics are not broken down in a way that allows us to know the number of thefts in a specific type of location such as a restaurant.
 With that said, we are not able to provide further details indicating the effects of the pandemic and the curfew on the number of restaurant thefts.”

 Goldberg says he isn’t letting the incident get to him.
 “It’s really frustrating, but this whole COVID pandemic thing is already frustrating in itself, so we are trying to keep a positive outlook and just keep on trucking, and roll with the punches.
 We even saved the rock that broke the window.
 We named it Dwayne Johnson, and kept it as decoration in our restaurant.”